grymmjack/sanity-schema-graphviz-erd/README.md

 **💡 Tip**: Start with `npm run png:all` to generate all layouts, then choose the one that best shows your schema's structure!

+## Command-Line Options

-## Command-Line Optionsultiple input formats and automatically detects relationships between your schema types to generate beautiful, connected diagrams that help you understand your content structure at a glance.
+Multiple input formats and automatically detects relationships between your schema types to generate beautiful, connected diagrams that help you understand your content structure at a glance.

 ## Features